ccfddl/ccf-deadlines/README.md

 To add or update information:
 - Fork the repo
 - Add/Update the yml file of conference/conftype/confname.yml
-- Make sure it has the title, year, id, link, deadline, timezone, date, place, sub, rank, dblp attributes
-- Optionally add a note and abstract_deadline in case the conference has a separate mandatory abstract deadline
 - Send a pull request

 ## Conference Entry File